tinacms/tinacms/CONTRIBUTING.md

 ## Troubleshooting

-This section contains solutions to various problems you may run into when developing for the Forestryio CMS.
+This section contains solutions to various problems you may run into when developing for the TinaCMS.

 - [I pulled down changes and now the packages won't build](#I-pulled-down-changes-and-now-my-packages-won't-build)
 - [I can't add dependencies to a package](#I-can't-add-dependencies-to-a-package)